attila-petho/DuckPropagation/README.md

 ## Evaluation
 To evaluate the agents' performance two metrics were used: _Survival time_ (measured in timesteps), and the _Reward_ received from the environment. _Survival time_ is the number of steps that the agent took in the environment until it left the road.
 A well-trained agent should be able to stay on the road for the whole evaluation period. _Reward_ is the default reward given by the environment, based on the robot's orientation and letaral position.

 The trained agents will also be submitted to the AIDO lane following challenge to compare their performance with other contestants.
+In addition the trained agents will be tested in a real environment using Duckiebots.

 ## File Structure